NathanaelA/nativescript-sqlite/src/README.md

 If you pass a blank (**""**) empty key, then it will treat it as no key.
 But, it will still use the encrypted driver in case you need certain features from the more modern sqlite driver; but don't need encryption.

 Note: Enabling/Compiling in the encryption driver adds about 3 megs to the size to the application APK on android and about 2 megs to a iOS application.

+### Multitasking / Multithreading
+The commercial version supports putting all SQL access into a background thread, so your UI doesn't freeze while doing data access.
+To enable; just pass in {multithreading: true} as an option when creating a new Sqlite connection.

 ### Prepared Queries